Constraining SMEFT BSM scenarios with EWPO and $\Delta_{CKM}$: Introduction

 \section{Introduction}

-The discovery of Higgs at the LHC in 2012 \cite{ATLAS:2012yve} completes the Standard Model of particle physics (SM).
-On the other hand, the absence of any heavy resonances in the Run 2 of the Large Hadron Collider (LHC) reveals that any physics beyond the Standard Model (BSM), with SM like coupling, might be significantly heavier than the electroweak scale.
-Interestingly, however, there has been a few discrepancies in low energy experiments like ($g-2$) of the muon \cite{Aoyama:2020ynm,Muong-2:2021ojo,Choudhury:2022iqz,Deka:2022ltk,Chakrabortty:2015zpm}, flavor anomalies~\cite{Du:2021zkq,Ban:2021tos,Darme:2021qzw,Bhattacharya:2021ggm}, Cabibbo anomaly \cite{10.1093/ptep/ptac097} and the recent CDF anomaly in W boson mass~\cite{CDF:2022}.
-Given the elusiveness of the New Physics at collider experiments, there is a huge motivation to understand the nature of various anomalies in a model-independent Effective Field Theory formalism.
-Here, the New Physics effects are included by extending SM with higher dimensional operators which are invariant under the SM gauge group~\cite{Lehman:2015coa,Henning:2015alf,Grzadkowski:2010es,Kennedy:1988sn,Buchmuller:1985jz,Weinberg:1979sa}.
-Being well measured at run-1 and run-2 of LEP~\cite{ALEPH:2005ab,ALEPH:2004dmh,OPAL:2007ytu,L3:2004lwm,ALEPH:2013dgf}, the precise measurements of electroweak observables strongly constrain the scales of these SMEFT operators.
+The discovery of the Higgs at the LHC in 2012 \cite{ATLAS:2012yve} completes the Standard Model of particle physics (SM).
+On the other hand, the absence of any heavy resonances in the Run 2 of the Large Hadron Collider (LHC) implies that any physics beyond the Standard Model (BSM) is likely to be associated with an intrinsic energy scale significantly higher than the electroweak scale.
+Interestingly, however, a few discrepancies have been seen in low energy experiments like the ($g-2$) of the muon \cite{Aoyama:2020ynm,Muong-2:2021ojo,Choudhury:2022iqz,Deka:2022ltk,Chakrabortty:2015zpm}, flavor anomalies~\cite{Du:2021zkq,Ban:2021tos,Darme:2021qzw,Bhattacharya:2021ggm}, the Cabibbo anomaly \cite{10.1093/ptep/ptac097} and the recent CDF anomaly in W boson mass~\cite{CDF:2022}.
+Given the elusiveness of New Physics at collider experiments, there is a huge motivation to understand the nature of various anomalies in a model-independent Effective Field Theory formalism.
+In our study, a class of New Physics effects are included by extending SM with higher dimensional operators which are invariant under the SM gauge group.
+While the full set of such operators $-$ together constituting the Standard Model Effective Field Theory (SMEFT)~\cite{Lehman:2015coa,Henning:2015alf,Grzadkowski:2010es,Kennedy:1988sn,Buchmuller:1985jz,Weinberg:1979sa} $-$ is large, we concentrate on a subset that are likely to play leading roles in addressing the Cabibbo and CDF anomalies as well as the Electroweak Precision Observables (EWPO).
+Being well measured at LEP~\cite{ALEPH:2005ab,ALEPH:2004dmh,OPAL:2007ytu,L3:2004lwm,ALEPH:2013dgf} along with SLAC and Tevatron~\cite{ALEPH:2010aa}, the precise measurements of Electroweak Precision Observables (EWPO) strongly constrain the scales of these SMEFT operators.